Melt-in-Your-Mouth Gluten-Free Sugar Cookies

-These beautiful cookies are tasty, moist and tender.
+These beautiful gluten-free sugar cookies are tasty, moist and tender.
 A family favorite, they’re sure to disappear quickly.

 1½ cups confectioner’s sugar